Real Estate Investing for Dummies

 Good solid advice.

-Great Information, but with a verbal tick5
+Great Information, but with a verbal tick

 This book is stupendous!
 It covers a tremendous amount of information to get you started in real estate investing.
 My wife and I are starting a real estate holding company and this book has been the foundation of our learning.